DILCISBoard/E-ARK-CSIP/specification/specification/principles/index.md

 ### Principle 1.1
 *It **MUST** be possible to include any data or metadata in a Information Package regardless of its type or format.*

-This is one of the most crucial principles of the CS IP.
-In order to be truly “common”, technical implementations of the CS IP MUST NOT introduce limitations or restrictions which are only applicable to certain data or metadata types.
+This is one of the most crucial principles of the CSIP.
+In order to be truly “common”, technical implementations of the CSIP MUST NOT introduce limitations or restrictions which are only applicable to certain data or metadata types.
 If an Information Package implementation fails to meet this principle it is not possible to use it across different sectors and tools, thereby limiting practical interoperability.

 ### Principle 1.2:
 *The Information Package **MUST NOT** restrict the means, methods or tools for exchanging it.*

 Tools and methods for transferring Information Packages between locations are constantly evolving.
 It is also possible that different methods are preferred for packages of varying sizes.
-In order to achieve that a CS IP Information Package is truly interoperable across different platforms it therefore MUST NOT introduce limitations or restrictions which would be impossible to be met by specific information exchange tools or channels.
+In order to achieve that a CSIP Information Package is truly interoperable across different platforms it therefore MUST NOT introduce limitations or restrictions which would be impossible to be met by specific information exchange tools or channels.

-As such the CS IP does also not define the principle to use a particular transfer package or envelope.
-The scope of the CS IP is limited to the structure and requirements for data and metadata within the package.
-Different implementers are welcome to choose their own methods on top of the CS IP.
+As such the CSIP does also not define the principle to use a particular transfer package or envelope.
+The scope of the CSIP is limited to the structure and requirements for data and metadata within the package.
+Different implementers are welcome to choose their own methods on top of the CSIP.

 ### Principle 1.3
 *The package format **MUST NOT** define the scope of data and metadata which constitutes an Information Package.*

-One of the fundamental principles of the CS IP is that it MUST allow each individual repository to define the (intellectual) scope of an Information Package and its relations to real life entities.
-As such, any implementation of the CS IP MUST be equally usable for packaging, for example, the whole content of an ERMS as an single IP; or for extracting each record and its metadata from the ERMS individually and packaging each as a separate IP.
+One of the fundamental principles of the CSIP is that it MUST allow each individual repository to define the (intellectual) scope of an Information Package and its relations to real life entities.
+As such, any implementation of the CSIP MUST be equally usable for packaging, for example, the whole content of an ERMS as an single IP; or for extracting each record and its metadata from the ERMS individually and packaging each as a separate IP.

-Out of the previous we can also derive that a CS IP specification MUST NOT define that, for example, a SIP should conform to exactly one AIP.
-Instead the CS IP MUST allow for the inclusion of “anything that the implementer wants to define as a SIP, AIP or DIP” and allow for “any relationships (1-1; 1-n; n-1; n-m) between SIPs, AIPs and DIPs".
+Out of the previous we can also derive that a CSIP specification MUST NOT define that, for example, a SIP should conform to exactly one AIP.
+Instead the CSIP MUST allow for the inclusion of “anything that the implementer wants to define as a SIP, AIP or DIP” and allow for “any relationships (1-1; 1-n; n-1; n-m) between SIPs, AIPs and DIPs".

 ### Principle 1.4:
 *The Information Package **SHOULD** be scalable.*

 One of the practical concerns for Information Packages is their size.
 Many digital repositories have problems with data objects and metadata of increasing sizes, making it especially difficult to carry out tasks related to data or metadata validation, and identification and modification.
 For example, Information Packages including relational databases or born-digital 3D movies can easily reach TB sizes.

-Consequently, any current or future implementation of the CS IP is required to provide for appropriate scalability mechanisms (for example: mechanisms for splitting large-scale data or metadata).
+Consequently, any current or future implementation of the CSIP is required to provide for appropriate scalability mechanisms (for example: mechanisms for splitting large-scale data or metadata).

 ### Principle 1.5:
 *The Information Package **MUST** be machine-readable*

-To support the goal of automating ingest, preservation and access workflows each of the implementations of the CS IP must be machine-actionable.
+To support the goal of automating ingest, preservation and access workflows each of the implementations of the CSIP must be machine-actionable.
 This means that decisions about the use of metadata syntax and semantics as well as the physical structure must be expressed explicitly and in a clear way.
 This, in turn, allows the specification to be implemented in the same way across different tools and environments.

 ### Principle 1.6:
 *The Information Package **SHOULD** be human-readable*

 In long-term preservation we also need to take into account that “forgotten” Information Packages might be found long after details about the implementation are gone and no tools to access the package are available.
 For these scenarios it is crucial to ensure that the structure and metadata of the Information Package are understandable with minimal effort by using simple tools like text editors and file viewers.

-In practice this means that any implementation of the CS IP should ensure that folder and file naming conventions allow for the human identification of package components, and that the semantics of the package is explicit.
+In practice this means that any implementation of the CSIP should ensure that folder and file naming conventions allow for the human identification of package components, and that the semantics of the package is explicit.

 ### Principle 1.7:
 *The Information Package **MUST** support the preservation method best suited for the data.*

 Different preservation institutions and different types of data need to use different methods for long-term preservation; migration and emulation being the most usual choices.
-A CS IP Information Package implementation MUST NOT prescribe the use of a specific preservation method but instead allow to document and/or add any data or metadata which is needed for any method.
+A CSIP Information Package implementation MUST NOT prescribe the use of a specific preservation method but instead allow to document and/or add any data or metadata which is needed for any method.

 ## 3.2 Identification of the Information Package